Things To Do

 Kerry Kelly 2012

-Take time to learn about the flora and fauna in the area by walking or biking on the Sleeping Bear Heritage Trail along the base of the dunes beginning on the right (north) side of the picnic area.
-This is wheelchair accessible.
-The trail is paved and goes from the Dune Climb 4.25 miles to the village of Glen Arbor.
-Riding this trail will take you through the historic village of Glen Haven and the D.H.
+Take time to learn about the flora and fauna in the area by walking or biking on the Sleeping Bear Heritage Trail.
+This trail is wheelchair accessible.
+The Sleeping Bear Heritage Trail is paved and currently travels 9.7 miles from the village of Empire to the village of Glen Arbor.
+Riding this trail will take you through scenic hardwood forest, the Dune Climb area, the historic village of Glen Haven and the D.H.
 Day Campground on your way to Glen Arbor.
+Several trailheads provide access to the trail.

 Kerry Kelly 2005